-I am blogging for more than 3 years now and I have written more than 255 original posts in my site (besides my other contribution as a guest poster in other sites).
+I am blogging for more than 3 years now and I have written more than 255 original posts in my site (besides my other contribution as a guest poster on other sites).
 That means that I (as many bloggers) have to accumulate a lot of content on my site that can be utilized in various ways and provide more value to the users.
-The name of the game is the continuous value provision to the audience you have chosen to serve, and content repurpose can serve this purpose in a grand way!
+The name of the game is the continuous value provision to the audience you have chosen to serve, and content repurposing can serve this purpose in a grand way!

 Most of the posts I have written on my blog(s) (or other posts I have contributed to 3rd sites) can be easily considered as evergreen content which, per se, can provide a solid base of continuous value provision to you as well as to new (and recurring) readers of your site!
 Besides, evergreen content is never out of fashion!

-But content repurpose serve many objectives more and is not be used just for the lack of new ideas!
+But content repurposing serves many objectives more and is not be used just for the lack of new ideas!
 In my notebooks, I have a lot of notes focused on similar subjects!
 As the things are I cannot rewrite all the time my older posts trying to make a better argumentation, to improve the SEO results, or add one (or more) points, or reference.
 Something like that would be unproductive.

 What though can be done, is the “rewrite” old posts and repurpose them in a way that new posts and ideas and approaches can be produced!